dotnet/AspNetCore.Docs/aspnetcore/fundamentals/logging/index.md

 <!-- Review: What other providers support scopes?
 Console is not generally used in staging/production  -->

-See [EF Message categories](/ef/core/logging-events-diagnostics/simple-logging#message-categories) for a list of Entity Framework categories.
+For a list of Entity Framework categories, see [EF Message categories](/ef/core/logging-events-diagnostics/simple-logging#message-categories).

 <a name="logscopes"></a>